clinfo/GraphGenerativeModel/README.md

 Nodes with depth smaller than "minimum_output_depth" are ignored.

 ### breath_to_depth_ratio
+This parameter isonly useful with the selection method "breath_to_depth"

 Molecule energy is not a good way to select the node to expand since it tends to favor smaller molecules.
 The best working solution we found is a two-factor pseudo-random one.